Art Schools in the Pasadena Area

 Bachelor of Fine Arts in Animation

 Beginning with the design process, this professional degree program includes study of animation theory and history while preparing students to enter professional practice.
 Both digital and traditional animation techniques are covered.
-Students are required to participate in 120 hours of internship or paid work experience in the animation field prior to graduation.
-The program culminates with a senior thesis project, to be delivered on DVD.
+Students are required to participate in an internship in the animation field prior to graduation.
+The program culminates with a senior project, to be delivered on DVD.

 Bachelor of Fine Arts in Fashion Design

 This professional program covers the foundational skills required for a career in the fashion industry.
 Students study digital design and work with fabrics and other materials.
-Aspiring designers can choose to explore various design categories, such as shoes or knitwear, or to minor in costume design and collaborate with film students.
+Aspiring designers can choose to explore various design categories, such as shoes or knitwear.
 An internship or work experience with a fashion design company is required.
-During their sophomore and senior years, students participate in a fashion show, where they display their designs.
+During their senior years, students participate in a fashion show, where they display their designs.

 Bachelor of Fine Arts in Game Art & Design